NickyMeuleman/nicky-blog/src/pages/upgrading-to-gatsby-v2/index.md

 <!-- Photo by Pietro De Grandi on Unsplash -->

 Gatsby has a great guide for upgrading from v1 to v2.
 This post describes how I upgraded this site from v1 to v2.
-If it reads almost identically to their [official guide](https://next.gatsbyjs.org/docs/migrating-from-v1-to-v2/), it's because it's awesome.
+If it reads almost identically to their [official guide](https://next.gatsbyjs.org/docs/migrating-from-v1-to-v2/), it's because their guide is awesome. _if it doesn't, their guide is still awesome_.

 Before I got started, I created a new branch in git where all changed would live.
 This branch will get merged into the master branch after this post 💪.